axtcsq/IDAssignment1/README.md

 With that said, I had to think of what are the important pages and informations I should include on my site.
 By thinking through the perspective of what an employer would like to see, I have came up with Home, Educcation, Skills, Projects and Contact page.

-Previously I a Reference page was also created, but I have decided to remove it since it is likely that the employer would not bother seeing it.
-Thus, I have moved it to a section and have attached a Word document named "References".
-Doing so helps to make the navigation bar more simpler and clutter-free.
+Previously a Reference page was also created, but I have since removed it since the employer or an average user would bother seeing it.
+Thus, I have moved it to a section and have also attached a Word document named "References".
+Doing so helps to make the navigation bar more simpler and clutter-free as well.

+### Uniformity and Simplicity
-As you navigate through the different pages, you would notice that there is strong uniformity in design language and layout.
-Thinking from the perspective of an employer and a user, it would be much professional to keep it uniformed and simple.
-Doing so also cuts down on development time, as I could simply reuse the shell and modify according to the page's requirements.
+As you navigate through the different pages, you would notice that there is strong uniformity in its design language and layout.
+Thinking from the perspective of an employer and a user, it would be much professional to keep it uniform and simple.
+Doing so helps to cut down on development time, as I could simply reuse the shell and modify accordingly to the page's requirements.

+### Dark mode
+All pages have been designed with dark mode in mind as well.
+As a user, if I were to view this at night or in a low-light environment, I would certainly prefer darker colours since it would not blind my eyes.

+### Pictures
+Multiple pictures have also been used to make the website look more modern and aesthetically pleasing.
+As a user, I would prefer a website with good aesthetics than those with terrible or no aesthetics, as it conveys a message to me that the developer bothered to put in the effort for even minor little details.

 ## References
 References are displayed here, it can also be found in the attached word document titled "References".